The Best Things to do in Qazvin, Iran

 The actual water storage was built below ground level to withstand earthquakes.
 The materials used where very strong, including special mortar called sarooj that contains several ingedrients such as egg whites, lime and goat hair.
 The gatelike stairways leading to the water storage often have coulourful patterns at the front.

-Things to do in Qazvin
+The Best things to do in Qazvin Iran

 Bazaars in Iran never get boring.
-Each bazaar has its own charm and atmosphere.
+Each one has its own charm and atmosphere.
 The bazaar in Qazvin is among the top things to do in Qazvin with its beautiful hidden architectural wonders inside.
 It is the historical heart of the city and most tourist attractions are either within the bazaar or nearby.

 For food lovers the bazaar has the best restaurants in Qazvin serving kebab and local delicacies.